Skip to main content

 1. Use system prompts for consistent behavior

-2. Limit context size - summarize large inputs
+2. Limit context size — summarize large inputs before passing to LLM

-6. Consider local models for sensitive data
+6. Consider local models (Ollama) for sensitive data that shouldn’t leave your network

 Next Steps